sunit30/ruby-codes-1/README.md

 # ruby-codes-1
-coding challenges solved on app academy open (ranging from easy to medium level difficulty)
+coding challenges solved on App Academy Open (ranging from easy to medium level difficulty)